PycraftDeveloper-temp-account/Pycraft/README.md

 For example; Pycraft v0.9.2.1 The first number is relevant to if the project is in a finished state.
 The second number relates to the number of updates Pycraft has had.
 The third number relates to smaller sub-updates (that likely will not feature a (.exe) release).
 The last number there is rarely used, this is typically for PyPi releases only, as we can't edit uploaded version of the project, we use this number if there is an important change to the project description, those updates will not include any code changing!

 ## Releases
-Right time to tackle some of the confusion behind the Releases that will now be a feature of all main Pycraft updates.
-Now when installing and running the release its actually much, much easier to do, you just have to download the file attached and simply double click on the file to run it, typically the file will be downloaded to the downloads folder on your computer.
-The project might take a second or two to appear to start to do something (as everything it requires is loaded) then from there it will work without having any modules installed, any connection (like ALL other releases) or any extra downloads required, its all-in-one for much easier use, and this isn’t an app that installs anything onto your computer outside of the file so to remove you simply have to delete the 'Pycraft.exe' file.
-Simple!
+All past versions of Pycraft are available under the releases section of Pycraft, this is a new change, but; just as before, major releases like Pycraft v0.9 and Pycraft v0.8 will have (.exe) releases, but smaller sub-releases will not, this is in light of a change coming to Pycraft, this should help with the confusion behind releases, and be more accommodating to the installer that's being worked on as a part of Pycraft v0.9.4.
+This brings me on to another point, all past updates to Pycraft will be located at the releases page (Thats all versions), and the previous section on the home-page with branches will change.
+The default branch will be the most recent release, then there will be branches for all the sub-releases to Pycraft there too; and the sister program; Pycraft-Insider-Preview will be deprecated and all data moved to relevant places in this repository, this should hopefully cut down on the confusion and make the project more user-friendly.

 ## The Planned Storyline
-In Pycraft the plan is that you will start at sea on a boat, there you will learn that you have left your home on a separate island to find work and safety on this new one, when you arrive you are shown to your room and the next day join a small groups of trainee knights, each training to be part of the Royal Guards system that protects the island from the dangers on the island, you quickly rise in rank as your skills shine until one day all your skills are put to the test.
+In Pycraft the plan is that you will start at sea on a boat, there you will learn that you have left your home on a separate island to find work and safety on this new one, when you arrive, you are shown to your room and the next day join a small groups of trainee knights, each training to be part of the Royal Guards system that protects the island from the dangers on the island, you quickly rise in rank as your skills shine until one day all your skills are put to the test.
 Will you follow through?
 Well, you don't know yet, I've got to make the game first!

 ## Other Sources
 I have started writing an article on medium which is released at the start of every month, this compliments the weekly updates that are posted on my twitter profile, it would be greatly appreciated if you wanted to check it out here at this link: (https://medium.com/@PycraftDev), these articles are also uploaded to my other account on Dev here: (https://dev.to/pycraftdev).
 Any recommendations and feedback are, as always, greatly appreciated, a lot of time and work goes into making this happen!